Posts Tagged "complete streets"

 USDOT proposes to remove restrictive design guidelines that make safer streets more difficult to build

-The Federal Highway Administration (FHWA) took an encouraging and surprising step today that will make it dramatically easier for cities and communities of all sizes to design and build complete streets that are safer for everyone by easing federally-mandated design standards on many roads.
+The Federal Highway Administration (FHWA) took an encouraging and surprising step, proposing to ease federally-mandated design standards on many roads, making it dramatically easier for cities and communities of all sizes to design and build complete streets that are safer for everyone.

 The current federal transportation bill will expire on July 31, 2015, with the nation’s transportation fund reaching insolvency near the same time.
 Join us Thursday for a public conversation about what’s likely to happen in Washington and what it all means for your community.